 The hike goes steadily up.
 The trail is well marked and well maintained.
 The climb is done mainly in the forest, so it is sometimes hard to see the progress made, up until you arrive to a place where there are less trees…

-After the 3rd kilometre, the trail began to be covered with snow.
+After the third kilometre, the trail began to be covered with snow.
 I was expecting this, and that’s why I was wearing my winter boots, but snow made the trail slippery, which slowed us down.
 The more we were going up, the more far-off the summit seemed to me.
 I almost started to regret not having taken the gondola…

 Finally, after less than two hours of hiking, we arrived at the top.
 The trail to get there had been quiet, but the summit definitely wasn’t.
-Tourists were pouring out continuously of the gondola.
+Tourists were pouring out continuously out of the gondola.
 But we didn’t mind much.
 The view on the surrounding mountains was amazing.
 And we were proud of the fact that we got to the summit by ourselves.

 We still had some energy left, so we continued our walk on the boardwalk leading to a Cosmic Ray Station (the station was built in 1957 for the International Geophysical Year).
 We could have stayed there longer to contemplate the importance of cosmic rays, but we had a mountain to climb down.